 Nottinghamshire has over 4,500 listed buildings, structures and monuments.
-Whilst the great majority are in good condition, there are a number of buildings that have fallen into disuse, dereliction and disrepair, commonly referred to as ‘Buildings at Risk’ (BaR).
+The great majority are in good condition.
+However, there are a number of buildings that have fallen into disuse, dereliction and disrepair.
+These are referred to as 'Buildings at Risk' (BaR).

 About the register